ufal/UMR/doc/roles.md

 Anchoring modifiers "situate the intended referent ... via reference to another object".
 In other words, "they provide referential grounding for a referent expression".

-This referential grounding are often expressed as possessive relations:
+This referential grounding are often expressed as possessive relations.

+###### Ownership relation (:poss)

-**1. Ownership relation** `:poss`,  with the possessum as the parent and the possessor as the daughter
+The ownership relations are annotated using the `:poss` label, which indicates the relation between the possessum (as the parent) and the possessor (as the daughter):

 ```
 John's car